-New envoy for North Korea to visit South Korea, China, Japan
+US envoy for North Korea to visit South Korea, China, Japan

-WASHINGTON (AP) — The newly appointed U.S. special envoy for North Korea will make his first diplomatic trip abroad next week in the latest effort to press for progress in uncertain denuclearization talks.
+WASHINGTON (AP) — The newly appointed U.S. special envoy for North Korea will make his first diplomatic trip abroad next week in the Trump administration’s latest effort to press for progress in uncertain denuclearization talks.

-The State Department says Stephen Biegun will visit South Korea, China and Japan between Sept.
-10-15.
+As President Donald Trump expressed confidence he and North Korean leader Kim Jong Un “will get it done together” following talks between Kim and South Korean officials, the State Department announced Thursday that Stephen Biegun will visit South Korea, China and Japan between Sept.
+10 and Sept.
+15.

-The announcement of his trip comes after South Korean officials met with North Korean leader Kim Jong Un (kim jawng oon) to press for action, and after President Donald Trump tweeted his appreciation for Kim’s confidence in him.
+Biegun, who was named late last month as special representative for North Korea, “will meet with his counterparts and continue diplomatic efforts to achieve the final, fully verified denuclearization of North Korea as agreed to by Chairman Kim in Singapore,” the department said, referring to Trump’s historic June 12 summit with Kim.

-Biegun was named late last month as special representative for North Korea.
-He had been set to visit North Korea with Secretary of State Mike Pompeo (pahm-PAY’-oh) last week, but Trump called off the trip, citing a lack of progress.
+He had been set to visit North Korea with Secretary of State Mike Pompeo last week, but Trump called off the trip, citing a lack of progress.
+That postponement put new urgency into South Korean President Moon Jae-in’s attempts at rapprochement with Kim, which led to the visit to Pyongyang of some of his top aides who arranged a third summit between Moon and Kim for Sept.
+18-20.

 Most Read Nation & World Stories